Kaduna: Economy

-River Kaduna and Old Railway Bridge.

-Industries

 Kaduna is a major industrial center in Northern Nigeria, manufacturing products like textiles, machinery, steel, aluminum, petroleum products and bearings.
 However, the textile industry has been in decline due to recent Chinese imports and factory closures caused by years of neglect across many administrations.
 Other light manufactures include: plastics, pharmaceuticals, leather goods, furniture, and televisions.
 Agriculture is also a major industry in Kaduna, and as such, the Bank of Agriculture has its headquarters in the city.
 Some main agricultural exports include: cotton, peanuts, sorghum, and ginger.
 Kaduna also has a branch of the Nigerian Stock Exchange.
 Automobile manufacturing also remains an important part of Kaduna's economy.
 Peugeot Automobiles Nigeria has an assembly plant in Kaduna.
 Kaduna Refining and Petrochemical Company (KRPC), one of Nigeria's four main oil refineries is located in Kaduna.
 It is supplied by a pipeline from the Niger Delta oil fields.

 A 2009 World Bank survey states that Kaduna is one of the top six cities with the highest unemployment.
 20% of the population was estimated to be unemployed.

 Sports and tourism

 There is a large racecourse named Murtala Mohammed Square, approximately 1 mi in perimeter, inside which is found the Kaduna Polo Club.
-Kaduna Golf Club is also located within the Kaduna CBD.
+Kaduna Golf Club is also located within the Kaduna central business district.
 Other sports facilities include the Ahmadu Bello Stadium and Ranchers Bees Stadium.
-The city boasts of several tourist attractions some of which are: